polixir/NeoRL/README.md

 train_data, val_data = env.get_dataset(data_type = "low", train_num = 100)
 ```

-To facilitate setting different goals, users can provide customized reward function to `neorl.make()` while creating an env.
-See [usage and examples of `neorl.make()`](https://github.com/polixir/NeoRL/wiki/Parameter-usage#user-content-usage-of-neorl-make) for more details.
+To facilitate setting different goals, users can provide custom reward function to `neorl.make()` while creating an env.
+See [usage and examples of `neorl.make()`](https://agit.ai/Polixir/neorl/wiki/Parameter-usage#user-content-usage-of-neorl-make) for more details.

-In order to test algorithms conveniently and quickly, each task is associated
+As a benchmark, in order to test algorithms conveniently and quickly, each task is associated
-with a small training dataset and a validation dataset (also test dataset) by default.
+with a small training dataset and a validation dataset by default.
 They can be obtained by
 `env.get_dataset()`.
-Extra parameters can be passed into `get_dataset()`
+Meanwhile, for flexibility, extra parameters can be passed into `get_dataset()`
 to get multiple pairs of datasets for benchmarking.
 Each task collects data using a low, medium,
-or high level policy; for each task, we provide training data with a maximum of 10,000 trajectories.
+or high level policy; for each task, we provide training data for a maximum of 10000 trajectories.
-See [usage of `get_dataset()`](https://github.com/polixir/NeoRL/wiki/Parameter-usage#user-content-usage-of-get-dataset) for more details about parameter usage.
+See [usage of `get_dataset()`](https://agit.ai/Polixir/neorl/wiki/Parameter-usage#user-content-usage-of-get-dataset) for more details about parameter usage.

 ## Data in NeoRL

 In NeoRL, training data and validation data returned by `get_dataset()` function are `dict` with  the same format:

-- `obs`: A batch of current observations.
+- `obs`: An <i> N by observation dimensional array </i> of current step's observation.

-- `next_obs`: A batch of next observations.
+- `next_obs`: An <i> N by observation dimensional array </i> of next step's observation.

-- `action`: A batch of actions.
+- `action`: An <i> N by action dimensional array </i> of actions.

-- `reward`: A batch of 1-dimensional array of rewards.
+- `reward`: An <i> N dimensional array of rewards</i>.

-- `done`: A batch of 1-dimensional array of episode termination flags.
+- `done`: An <i> N dimensional array of episode termination flags</i>.

-- `index`: An trajectory number-dimensional array.
+- `index`: An <i> trajectory number-dimensional array</i>.
   The numbers in index indicate the beginning of trajectories.

 ## Reference